todogroup/todogroup.org/README.md

 ### To run in docker

-As memtioned above, fork and clone this repository, run `git submodule`, then run following:
+As mentioned above, fork and clone this repository, run `git submodule update --init --recursive`, then run following:

 ```bash
 ./run-hugo-in-docker.sh